 You will be asked about your symptoms, health history, and how the injury happened.
 An exam will be done.
 It will focus on your arm.

-Images will be taken of the arm to look for the fracture.
-This can be done with:
+Images will be taken of the arm.
+This can be done with x-rays.

 Copyright © Nucleus Medical Media, Inc.